 Pocket K No. 10: Herbicide Tolerance Technology: Glyphosate and Glufosinate

-Ask any farmer and he will surely tell you that weeds are a constant problem.
+Weeds are constant problem in farmers’ fields.
 Weeds not only compete with crops for water, nutrients, sunlight, and space but also harbor insect and disease pests; clog irrigation and drainage systems; undermine crop quality; and deposit weed seeds into crop harvests.
 If left uncontrolled, weeds can reduce crop yields significantly.

 Farmers can fight weeds with tillage, hand weeding, herbicides, or typically a combination of all techniques.
 Unfortunately, tillage leaves valuable topsoil exposed to wind and water erosion, a serious long-term consequence for the environment.
 For this reason, more and more farmers prefer reduced or no-till methods of farming.

 Similarly, many have argued that the heavy use of herbicides has led to groundwater contaminations, the death of several wildlife species and has also been attributed to various human and animal illnesses.

 Weed control practices

 The tandem technique of soil-tilling and herbicide application is an example of how farmers control weeds in their farms.

 Generally, they till their soil before planting to reduce the number of weeds present in the field.
 Then they apply broad-spectrum or non-selective herbicides (one that can kill all plants) to further reduce weed growth just before their crop germinates.
 This is to prevent their crops from being killed together with the weeds.
 Weeds that emerge during the growing season are controlled using narrow-spectrum or selective herbicides.
 Unfortunately, weeds of different types emerge in the field, and therefore, farmers have to use several types of narrow-spectrum herbicides to control them.
 This weed control method can be very costly and can harm the environment.